-Regression findings
+Regression Findings

-Some of the patterns described so far could be due to differences in school intakes and between areas, or to some variables acting as proxies for others.
-In order to understand the complex inter-relationships better they are all entered into a regression model in life order.
+Some of the patterns described so far could be due to differences in school intakes and between areas or to some variables acting as proxies for others.
+To understand the complex interrelationships better, they are all entered into a regression model in life order.

-The multiple correlation between predictor variables and KS4 outcomes grows with every year at school, from 0.546 at the start of primary school to 0.900 at the end of KS4 itself (Table 7).
+The multiple correlation between predictor variables and KS4 outcomes grows with every year at school, from .546 at the start of primary school to .900 at the end of KS4 itself (Table 7).
 The first value is remarkable because this step in the model involves no direct measure of prior aptitude or attainment and is only about the personal characteristics or status of each pupil (and where these are missing).
 The full list of these characteristics is shown in Table 8.
 The same background characteristics, but updated, also add to R for each year at school, but never by as much as for Year 1.
-The derived school-level background variables tend to add a little more to R in each year, but have a negligible correlation once individual data is known.
-There is a larger increase in R whenever prior attainment scores, such as those at KS1, are added, but less so with each stage (presumably because at least some of what is being measured is relatively stable).
-Again, the school-level attainment variables tend to add a little more to R in each year data is known.
+The derived school-level background variables tend to add a little more to R in each year, but have a negligible correlation once individual data are known.
+There is a larger increase in Rwhenever prior attainment scores, such as those at KS1, are added, but less so with each stage (presumably because at least some of what is being measured is relatively stable).
+Again, the school-level attainment variables tend to add a little more to R in each year, but have a negligible correlation once individual attainment data are known.
 There is no evidence that the type of school attended is linked to attainment, once fuller pupil biographies have been taken into account.
 The majority of variation in outcomes that can be explained, has been explained by the final step.
-There is very little left for regional or even individual school 'effects'.
+There is very little left for regional or even individual school "effects."